Module Two Sessions and Assignments

 9:15 – 10:35 |

-Small groups of 5 (or 4) (use same groups in Session 2).
-Follow process on “Process for Session 1 Module Two” handout – Introduction.
+Groups.
+Follow instructions on “Process for the Benedictine Promise Session ” handout – Introduction.
 Process of going around the circle.
 Sharing assessment work.
 Someone in group keep track of time.

 |